Non-Owner Car Insurance: Coverage Options for Drivers Without a Vehicle

 Drivers who frequently borrow vehicles.

-If you use friends’ or relatives’ cars—even if you do not live with them—non-owner insurance adds an extra layer of liability protection.
+If you use friends’ or relatives’ cars — even if you do not live with them — non-owner insurance adds an extra layer of liability protection beyond the vehicle owner’s policy.

 Drivers who rent cars regularly.

-Instead of purchasing coverage at the rental counter each time, a non-owner policy can provide ongoing liability protection.
+Instead of purchasing coverage at the rental counter each time, a non-owner policy can provide ongoing liability protection across multiple rental situations.

 Drivers maintaining continuous insurance history.

-Maintaining a non-owner policy can help prevent gaps in coverage history, which may otherwise affect future premiums.
+Maintaining a non-owner policy can help prevent gaps in coverage history, which may otherwise affect future premiums when you purchase a vehicle.

 Drivers with license reinstatement requirements.

-Some states require proof of insurance before reinstating a license—even if no vehicle is owned.
+Some states require proof of insurance before reinstating a license — even if no vehicle is owned.
 Non-owner insurance satisfies this requirement.
-When combined with an SR-22 filing, this becomes non-owner SR-22 insurance, covered separately on this site.
+When combined with an SR-22 filing, this becomes non-owner SR-22 insurance.
+See our non-owner SR-22 insurance guide for a full explanation.

 Drivers using car-sharing services.

 Coverage provided by car-sharing platforms may have limits or exclusions.
-Some drivers choose non-owner insurance as supplemental protection.
+Some drivers choose non-owner insurance as supplemental protection when using these services.

 Many drivers use non-owner insurance temporarily.
-As circumstances change—such as purchasing a car—coverage can be updated accordingly.
+As circumstances change — such as purchasing a car — coverage can be updated or converted accordingly.

 How Non-Owner Insurance Generally Works